replikation/poreCov/README.md

     * e.g. was the PCR coverage on each position enough?
 * is nanopore sequencing accurate enough for SARS-CoV-2 sequencing? [yes](https://www.nature.com/articles/s41467-020-20075-6)

+## Quality Metrics (default)

+* Regions with coverage of 20 or less are masked ("N")
+* Genomequality is compared to NC_045512.2
+    * `--rki` adds genome quality assessment based on [RKIBioinformaticsPipelines/president](https://gitlab.com/RKIBioinformaticsPipelines/president)

 Table of Contents
 =================